highamm/datascience234/docs/10-merging.md

 ### Keep All Rows of Both Data Sets with `full_join()`

-A `full_join()` will keep all rows in data set 1 that don't have a matching key in data set 2, and will also keep all rows in data set 2 that don't have a matching key in data set 1, filling in `NA` for missing values when necessary.
+In addition to keeping any rows with a matching key in the other data frame, a `full_join()` will keep all rows in data set 1 that don't have a matching key in data set 2, and will also keep all rows in data set 2 that don't have a matching key in data set 1, filling in `NA` for missing values when necessary.
 For our example of merging `babynames_df` with `birth_df`,

 ```r